Have you decided to find out how to declutter your home fast because you don’t know where to start?

-Always store your medicine out of reach and out of sight of children.
+Always store your medicines out of reach and out of sight of children.

 5. Cleaning supplies

 If you keep your cleaning products in the bathroom (I keep mine in the kitchen, underneath the sink) check the ones that are almost empty, you don’t use or have expired.
 Yes, some cleaning products have a recommended shelf live, so make sure to dispose of them securely after they pass their expiration date.

 Continue by decluttering your bedroom.